-- Double-Void,(Newlyn Art Gallery, 2001) drag a sack of lard which corresponds to the weight of my child (60lbs) round a large circle for 12 hours in public indoor space.
+- Double-Void (Newlyn Art Gallery, 2001) drag a sack of lard which corresponds to the weight of my child (60lbs) round a large circle for 12 hours in public indoor space.

-The performance refers to the maternal round, physically and mentally.
-Lucy Lippard calls the maternal a “void”.
-The performance of the maternal can communicate the burden of motherhood, and its isolation.
-The weight of the child physically, and psychologically bears down on the mother, becoming in many cases a destructive and overwhelming force.
-Societal and cultural binaries in the West often isolate the mother from others and from herself.
-Whilst lip service is given to mothers, she is denied not only practical support and respect, she is also denied subjectivity, or selfhood.
+Using performance and the body as a space for presence and becoming (Irigaray L., and Deleuze G.,) can create new layers of meaning in representation and the maternal ‘void’ (Lucy Lippard), communicating its burden, and isolation.
+The weight of bearing and rearing children physically, and psychologically bears down on the mother, becoming in many cases a destructive and overwhelming force.
+Societal and cultural binaries in the West often isolate the mother from others and from herself, and whilst lip service is given to mothers, she is denied not only practical support and respect, she is also denied subjectivity, and selfhood.